jimbob4000/RetroFlow-Launcher/docs/Tools.md

 * The list can be opened in Microsoft Excel so you can read the list easily and also use filters.

-**Use cases**
+**Use cases:**

-* More than one version of a game installed, but you can't locate the duplicate?
-The exported list will help.
-Systems like PS1 which are generally stored in folders using the title ID only which can be make if harder to find otherwise.
+* Duplicate PS1 games installed? <br>This tool will help you find where they are.
+PS1 which are generally stored in folders using the title ID only which can be make if harder to find otherwise.
-* You may want to curate your library.
+* Want to export your library? <br>This is a quick way to get a list of all the games you have on your Vita.